Sattur Khan Setkhanian: Envoy to Russia

 Mikhail Nikolayevich, Grand Duke of the Caucasus, sent a pair of well-bred hunting dogs as a gift to Shah Mozaffar-al-Din Qajar.
-In return, the Prince decided to return the favor by sending the Grand Duke a pair of Arabian horses through a delegation headed by Tsatur Khan.
-The Duke was grateful for the horses, and impressed by Tsatur Khan’s sophistication.
-The Grand Duke asked how he had attained it, whereby Tsatur Khan told him of his education at Cambridge.
-The Duke then asked him why Tsatur Khan had traveled so far to receive an education, as many members of the Iranian aristocracy were known to receive their education in Russia.
-Tsatur Khan responded to the Duke that it was because his father, Set Khan, had served as Ambassador to England.
-The Grand Duke announced that he would forgive Tsatur Khan on the condition that Tsatur promise the Duke that he would send his children to Russia to be educated, at the Duke’s expense.
-Tsatur Khan agreed, thus beginning his friendship with the Grand Duke and closer ties with Russia.
+In return, the Prince decided to return the favor by sending the Grand Duke a pair of Arabian horses through a delegation headed by Sattur Khan.
+The Duke was grateful for the horses, and impressed by Sattur Khan's sophistication.
+The Grand Duke asked how he had attained it, whereby Sattur Khan told him of his education at Cambridge.
+The Duke then asked him why Sattur Khan had traveled so far to receive an education, as many members of the Iranian aristocracy were known to receive their education in Russia.

+Sattur Khan responded to the Duke that it was because his father, Set Khan, had served as Ambassador to England.
+The Grand Duke announced that he would forgive Sattur Khan on the condition that Sattur promise the Duke that he would send his children to Russia to be educated, at the Duke’s expense.
+Sattur Khan agreed, thus beginning his friendship with the Grand Duke and closer ties with Russia.